Perth-Artifactory/doorbot_1.3/doorbot/tests/README.md

 - Test the `set_loading_icon_on_button` function that shows spinning icons
 - Test the `reset_button_after_action` function that shows success and resets buttons
 - Validate the structure of Slack blocks
-- Mock all external dependencies, so they run without requiring real Slack tokens
+- Mock all external dependencies via `conftest.py`, so they run without requiring real Slack tokens
+- Import and test the REAL functions from `doorbot.app` (no code duplication!)

 ### `test_slack_integration.py`